digipolisantwerp/antwerp-ui_angular/packages/ngx-forms/README.md

 # @acpaas-ui/ngx-forms

-The forms module is a collection of several forms-related modules, like an autocomplete, a datepicker, a mask, a range slider, a timepicker, etc.
+The forms module is a collection of several forms-related modules, like an autocomplete, a datepicker, a range slider, a timepicker, etc.
 You can find an overview in the [Modules](#modules) section below.

 ## Documentation